openstack-archive/tricircle/specs/newton/cross-neutron-l2-networking.rst

 segment is limited, (2) the VLAN network itself is not good to spread out multiple sites, although you can use some gateways to do the same thing.

-So flexible tenant level L2 networking across multiple OpenStack instances in one site or in multiple sites is needed.
+So flexible tenant level L2 networking across multiple Neutron servers in one site or in multiple sites is needed.

 Proposed Change
 ===============

-Cross pod L2 networking can be divided into three categories, ``VLAN``, ``Shared VxLAN`` and ``Mixed VLAN/VxLAN``.
+Cross Neutron L2 networking can be divided into three categories, ``VLAN``, ``Shared VxLAN`` and ``Mixed VLAN/VxLAN``.

 * VLAN